 The core of such an agency can be assembled reasonably quickly from discrete operations of other agencies.
 Most rule writing authority is concentrated in a single division of the Federal Reserve, and three of the four federal banking agencies have mostly or entirely separated consumer compliance supervision from prudential supervision.
-Combining staff from different agencies is not simple, to be sure, but it will bring significant benefits for responsible consumers and institutions, as well as for the market for consumer financial services and products.71
+Combining staff from different agencies is not simple, to be sure, but it will

+The final rule was published in the Federal Register a month later.
+74 FR 18, page 5498 Thursday, January 29, 2009 bring significant benefits for responsible consumers and institutions, as well as for the market for consumer financial services and products.